KuligKamil/code-conf-essions/copier/pages/why.md

 </v-clicks>

 <!--
+  Unaware of Copier
+  Cookiecutter was not ideal for existing projects - my case at work involved multi repo, which was resolved in 15 minutes.
 TODO: use components for two links, maybe use slot
 I never use commercially use MongoDB or NoSQL Database.
 I always use Relational Databases.
 Mostly PostgreSQL.